 The content of this qualification has been developed in consultation with academics to ensure that it supports progression to higher education.
-Employers and professional bodies have also been involved and consulted to confirm that the content is appropriate and consistent with current practice for learners who may choose to enter employment directly in the sport and exercise science sector.
+Employers and professional bodies have also been involved and consulted to confirm that the content is appropriate and consistent with current practice for learners choosing to enter employment in the sport and exercise science sector.

-The qualification gives learners the knowledge, understanding and skills that underpin the sport and exercise science sector to prepare them for further study or training at a higher level.
-This includes the opportunity for learners to choose two units from a selection of options which reflect key topics in sport and exercise science.
+The qualification gives learners the knowledge, understanding and skills that underpin study of the sport and exercise science sector, and gives learners additional breadth and depth to prepare them fully for further study or training.
+This includes the opportunity for learners to choose several topics from a selection of options reflecting progression in sport and exercise science.

-Learners will study six mandatory content areas:
+Learners will study seven mandatory content areas:

 - Applied Research Methods in Sport and Exercise Science

 - Applied Sport and Exercise Psychology

 - Coaching for Performance and Fitness

 - Field and Laboratory-based Fitness Testing

 - Functional Anatomy

+- Nutrition for Sport and Exercise Performance

 - Sport and Exercise Physiology.